-After applying for a position you may be contacted to set up a qualifying phone interview.
+After applying for a position, you may be asked to do a qualifying phone interview.
 If the position is a highly technical one, the manager or someone on their team may do the initial first interview.
-Or it may be done by the Corporate Recruiter working on the role with the manager and hiring team.
+The phone screen may be also done by the Recruiter who works with the manager and hiring team.
 You should do everything you would to prepare for this screen as you would for an onsite interview.

-Now you should have done some company research before you applied for the role.
-If for some reason you didn’t check them out, now is the time to go to the company website and learn more about them.
+Now you should have done research on the company before you applied for the role.
+If you have not checked them out, now is the time to go to the company website and learn more about them.
 Insider Tip: click on the “About” page.
 What is the company history?
 Who is on their Leadership team?
 Is their Leadership Team diverse by race and gender?
 What kind of work backgrounds do they have?
 Also, look at who is on their Board of Directors.
 Check out their products and their product pipeline.
 How does that look?
 Do they have candidates in the pipeline that are far enough in the pipeline to keep the company growing?
 Learn about their products and their partnerships.
 How have they grown in the past?
 Check out their Whitepapers.
-Don’t forget to spend time on the Investors page.
+Do not forget to spend time on the Investors page.
 It will show you the progression of the company by growth and financials.
-Here you can find more information like: a company summary; press releases; quarterly results; upcoming and past events and presentations (you may want to listen to a presentation); stock information; analysts coverage; and more there.
-Do a deep dive so you get clear picture of that company—where they’ve been and where they want to go.
+Here you can find more information like a company summary; press releases; quarterly results; upcoming and past events and presentations (you may want to listen to a presentation); stock information; analysts’ coverage; and more there.
+Do a deep dive so you get clear picture of that company—where they have been and where they want to go.
 Does it line up with what you want in your next employer?

-Insider Tip: Remember when I suggested you save the job description in the Job Search Articles?
+Insider Tip: Remember the suggestion to save the job description in the Job Search articles?
 Now’s the time pull that out.
-Sometimes a job description will be taken off the website even though the position is open.
+Sometimes a job description has been removed from the company’s website even though the position remains open.
 This is especially true if there was an overwhelming response in applicants, or if they there are more than enough qualified candidates in the pool to make a hire.

 Screen Research and Preparation